What are Solidity Smart Contracts?

 Brave New World

 It is becoming increasingly evident that the internet is rapidly replacing traditional methods of global communication.
-Web3 features decentralised banking systems, digital artwork, social media without permission, and virtual real estate, among other things.
+Web3 features decentralised banking systems, digital artwork, social media without permission, and virtual real estate, and developing smart contracts, among other things.

 Perhaps many of us are unhappy with the real world, and so we are searching for methods of communication on networks that cannot be governed by centralised authorities and untrustworthy intermediaries.
 We are transitioning from an era of centralised authority to one in which power is more widely distributed.
 In this digital, decentralised marketplace, participants are are able to operate freely still availing of the benefits to transparency.

 The internet is developing at a breakneck speed thanks to the prospect of Web3, a new generation of the internet that will put control of the network back into the hands of individual users.
-Blockchain technology is the only thing that even comes close to making this possibility a reality.
+Blockchain technology is the only thing that even comes close to making this possibility a reality with smart contract function.
 Let’s look into the blockchain technology and the smart contracts that have been developed using Ethereum’s Solidity platform!

 Why Blockchain Technology?